rrvt/BkGd/README.md

 ## Updates

+### Update 3/12/24

+Added more output to BkGd window for most commands.
+Added count of pictures used for background.
+Added index of current picture.
+Added maximum number of hits before finding an un-displayed picture in current incarnation of BkGd background app.

 ### Update 2/16/24

 Reorganized the Library so that it compiles once into Debug and Release directories under the Library